 b.
 Using MDM, use the Policy CSP to set the System/LimitEnhancedDiagnosticDataWindowsAnalytics value to 1.

 The Full level gathers data necessary to identify and to help fix problems, following the approval process described below.
-This level also includes data from the Basic, Enhanced and Security levels.
+This level also includes data from the Basic, Enhanced, and Security levels.
 This is the default level for Windows 10 Pro.

 If a device experiences problems that are difficult to identify or repeat using Microsoft’s internal testing, additional data becomes necessary.
 This data can include any user content that might have triggered the problem and is gathered from a small sample of devices that have both opted into the Full diagnostic data level and have exhibited the problem.